-Good-quality water that includes a high dissolved oxygen content is absolutely crucial to successful indoor horticulture.
+Good-quality water that includes a high-dissolved oxygen content is crucial to successful indoor horticulture.
 The most significant benefit of water with a high dissolved oxygen content is the stimulation of beneficial aerobic organisms.

 Most beneficial microorganisms living in and around a plant’s rhizosphere will only survive, thrive and reproduce in an oxygen-rich environment.
 Too little dissolved oxygen creates a compounded negative effect—as the beneficial organisms die out because of the lack of dissolved oxygen, the ideal conditions for anaerobic pathogenic organisms are also created.